3505473356/Detecting-Potential-Mussel-Reef-in-ROV-Videos-Using-Deep-Learning/README.md

 Thirdly, run the `PostProcess.ipynb`, set visulization parameters and output the result.

 For segmentation, it's the same as the turtorial in https://github.com/ultralytics/yolov5/blob/master/segment/tutorial.ipynb.
-In directory yolov5/segment, run command "python predict.py --data musselreef_seg_4.yaml --weights best.pt(trained model) --source xxxxx(path of video)".
+In directory yolov5_modified/segment, run command "python predict.py --data musselreef_seg_4.yaml --weights best.pt(trained model) --source xxxxx(path of video)" to mark mussels in videos with red masks and bounding boxes.
 Make sure correct weights and configuration for image segmentation is used.